googleapis/google-cloud-cpp/release/howto-update-conan-package.md

 # How-to Guide: Update Conan Package

-Updating the Conan packages is relatively involved and typically takes weeks for the PRs to go through reviews.
+Updating the Conan packages is relatively involved and it typically takes weeks for the PRs to go through reviews.
 Check with coryan@ or dbolduc@ before embarking on this quest.

 This package manager uses CMake, but ignores the library and target definitions exported by our CMake files.
 It reimplements the library definitions and